📝 Food safety and HACCP · ⏱️ 2 min read

 Are there standard HACCP icons?

-There are no official standards, but many kitchens use similar symbols.
-See what other restaurants in your area use for consistency when staff switches between locations.
+No official standards exist, though many operations use similar symbols.
+Check what other restaurants in your area use—consistency helps when staff moves between locations.

 ⚠️ EU Regulation 1169/2011 — Allergen Information https://eur-lex.europa.eu/eli/reg/2011/1169/oj